 - Earning a PhD or PsyD degree in psychology

 - Completing an internship

-- Completing 1 to 2 years of clinical experience
+- Completing one to two years of hands on experience

-- Passing the Examination for Professional Practice in Psychology
+- Passing the Exam for Professional Practice in Psychology

 The following salary data is for Clinical, Counseling, and School Psychologists.
 They may work with children and other populations.

-Art Therapists guide patients, including children, in using creativity to work through personal challenges.
-They may focus on helping patients with physical, cognitive, or emotional goals.
-You’ll need knowledge of the fine arts, along with psychology, therapy, and counseling.
+Art Therapists guide patients, that includes children, in using creativity to work through personal issues.
+They may focus on how to help patients with physical or emotional goals.
+You’ll need knowledge of the fine arts, along with psych, therapy, and counseling.

 School Counselors help students build social and academic skills.
-They may discuss students’ success and help them address roadblocks.
+To do this, they may discuss students’ success and help them address road blocks.
 And, they may help students plan for the future by assessing their strengths and interests.
 The majority work for elementary and secondary schools, as well as colleges.

 Job Growth Through 2029: 8% (Much faster than average)